Asbjoedt/CLISC/README.md

 :magic_wand: **Convert**

 Convert any spreadsheet[^1] to .xlsx (Transitional conformance).
-* Office Open XML (Excel) with extensions .xlsb, .xlsm, .xltm, .xltx and .xlsx with Strict conformance[^2]
+* Office Open XML (Excel) with extensions .xlsb, .xlsm, .xltm, .xltx and .xlsx with Strict conformance
 * Legacy Microsoft Excel with extensions .xls and .xlt
 * OpenDocument with extensions .fods, .ods and .ots

 :mag: **Compare**

-Compare original and converted spreadsheets to log differences.[^3]
+Compare original and converted spreadsheets to log differences.[^2]
 * Cell values

 :file_cabinet: **Archive**